Michelle Preston

 Michelle Preston (born 11 November 1978 in Manchester, United Kingdom) is a Muay Thai Fighter and professional boxer.
 Preston resides in Auckland, New Zealand, where she has fought most of her professional fights.
 Preston has held many titles including New Zealand National Title, WBA Regional title and WBO Regional title.
-Preston is also a World title contender, fighting for the IBF World super flyweight title against Argentinian World Champion Debora Anahi Dionicius.
+Preston is also a World title contender, fighting for the IBF World super flyweight title against Argentinian World Champion Débora Anahi Dionicius.
 Preston is also a Five time World Kickboxing Champion.
 Preston has fought on four King in the Ring undercards.
 Preston won her last World title on 17 November 2017 on the Main Undercard of King in the Ring.
 Preston won the vacant WBC Muaythai World Super Flyweight Champion against Fani Peloumpi by Majority decision.

 Kickboxing and Muay Thai

 Preston started Kickboxing when she was 14 years old.
 On 17 November 2017, Preston took on Fani Peloumpi for the WBC World Muay Thai Super Flyweight title.
 Preston planned to retire after this fight.
-Preston won the fight by Majority Decision at Barfoot & Thompson Stadium.
+Preston won the fight by Majority Decision at the Barfoot & Thompson Stadium.

 Professional boxing

-In December 2007 she became the first female to win the WBA - PABA title.
-In November 2008, she became the first female to fight for the WBC - OPBF title, losing to Susie Q Ramadan.
+In December 2007 she became the first female to win the WBA – PABA title.
+In November 2008, she became the first female to fight for the WBC – OPBF title, losing to Susie Q Ramadan.
 In July 2010, she become the first female to win the WBO Asia Pacific title.
 In November 2010 she became the first female to win a New Zealand national professional title by stoppage.

 In July 2012, Preston spoken out about her frustrations with promoters in Boxing.
 She believes that women boxers are marginalised by promoters and that promoters see as a novelty.
-In July 2012, Preston received her highed ranking by a major boxing sanctioning body when she reach 2nd on the IBF Super Flyweight rankings.
-On the 24th of November 2012, Preston had her first attempt at a boxing world title, when she took on Argentina Boxer Débora Dionicius for the IBF World super flyweight title.
+In July 2012, Preston received her highest ranking by a major boxing sanctioning body when she reach 2nd on the IBF Super Flyweight rankings.
+On 24 November 2012, Preston had her first attempt at a boxing world title, when she took on Argentina Boxer Débora Dionicius for the IBF World super flyweight title.
 Preston lost the fight by unanimous decision.

 In April 2016, Preston took on Noemi Bosques.
 This was the first boxing fight for Preston in four years.
 Preston won the fight by majority decision.
 On 13 November 2016, Preston fought Débora Dionicius in a rematch for her second attempt at the world title for the World super flyweight title.
 Leading into the fight Preston was ranked 4th in the IBF, and 20th in the WBC.
 Preston lost the fight by unanimous decision.